-OUTLOOK FOR 2023
+OUTLOOK FOR 2024

-Looking forward, as the People's Republic of China (the "PRC Mainland") has relaxed the prevention restrictions in relation to COVID-19, the economy is expected to recover gradually.
-Nonetheless, the global economy is still facing unprecedented challenges, including geopolitical risks and high inflation rate.
-The Board is confident that the economy of the PRC Mainland can maintain a steady growth amid global uncertainty in 2023.
-Notwithstanding the solid performance in 2022, we will remain prudent in monitoring the Group's expenditures, look for new investment opportunities to cope with the existing market environment and constantly review our business strategy.
+Looking forward, the economy of the PRC Mainland is anticipated to stabilise in 2024 as a result of policies aimed at facilitating economic recovery.
+However, there are still several challenges and uncertainties on the horizon, including geopolitical risks and sluggish global economic growth.
+In light of these factors, we will maintain a cautious approach in monitoring the Group's expenditures, look for new investment opportunities to cope with the existing market environment and constantly review our business strategy.
 In the long run, we will continue to implement a diversified business development strategy and focus on the continuous development and expansion of our businesses.
-With the steady development of our diversified service portfolio, this serves as a new momentum for the Group's future business development.
+With the steady development of our diversified service portfolio, it serves as a new momentum for the Group's future business development.